davinryan/aws-associate-architect/safe-architect/A.how-i-operate-pi-planning.md

   * consider what becomes a committed vs uncommitted objective
   * defend architectural approaches citing business consequences if not implemented
 * Resolve issues
-  * Support ROAM (resolved, owned, accepted, mitigated) activity by identifying and/or owning program risks (not team risks - teams handle these)
+  * Support ROAM (resolved, owned, accepted, mitigated) activity by identifying and/or owning ART risks (not team risks - teams handle these)
   * keep dependencies in check

 # Contribute during sprints